Finding Rest in God’s Garden

 Can you think of any other examples of rest in nature?

 Check out this map showing Earth’s daylight and darkness.
-What do you think it is like living in Alaska right now?
+What do you think it would be like to live in a place of non-stop light, like Alaska?

 Day & Night World Map